 Nasal surgery is usually performed under general anesthesia in the hospital as an outpatient procedure.
 The procedure lasts about 2 to 4 hours depending on the complexity as well as the procedures involved.
-The surgery may involve incision either inside the nose alone or also include incision in the columnella.
+The surgery may involve an incision either inside the nose alone or also include incision in the columella.

 Reshaping can involve straightening the septum, obtaining a graft from the septum, securing the grafts either in the tip or the dorsum of the nose with sutures.
 Nasal tip and nasal openings can be improved with sutures or grafts in the cartilage in order to change the projection or change the width.
 The nasal dorsum can be altered either with a graft or a hump removed with conservative excision.
-Nasal bones can also be fractured and reset to change and improve the width of nose and to correct for previous deformities from fractures.
+Nasal bones can also be fractured and reset to change and improve the width of the nose and to correct for previous deformities from fractures.

-Splints are used for both the septum as well as well as for the external nose to minimize the swelling.
+Splints are used for both the septum as well as for the external nose to minimize the swelling.
 The septal splint stays in place for about one week and the nasal splint on the outside for about 7-14 days.
 Sutures are removed in 5-7 days.

-Ice is extremely important to reduce the swelling, bruising, and pain.
+Ice is extremely important to reduce swelling, bruising, and pain.
 The splint also helps to reduce swelling.
 It is not uncommon to cough or bring up a small amount of blood.
 Bruising or swelling reduces in 3-5 days with initial nasal swelling improving in 2-3 weeks.
 Final results may take up to one year for complete improvement in swelling.